 Adsorption Heavy hydrocarbons that are

 A. Rojey [4] adsorbed could not be desorbed

 during regeneration.

 Silica gel is destroyed by free

 water which causes the granules

 to burst and reacts with bases

-M. Stewart et Adsorption The desiccants could be sensitive
+M Stewart et Adsorption The desiccants could be sensitive

+Musorphon to the poisoning with the other

-al. [6] to the poisoning with the other
+al. [0] to the poisoning with the other

 gas and liquids in the natural gas

 S. Shirazian et Adsorption High consumption of energy, The different adsorbents

 al. [22] high capital and maintenance cost used for the adsorption

 process have different

 weakness in the

 dehydration of natural

 gas.

-H. Sijbesma et Refrigeration The condensed water removed is Refrigeration method is
+H. Siibesma et Refrigeration The condensed water removed is Refrigeration method is

-al. [19] dirty and corrosive. an energy intensive
+al [19] 8 dirty and corrosive an energy intensive

-process (high cost) and
+ui.
+[17] anty and corresive. process (high cost) and

+process (lingh cost) and

 the water removed is not

 clean

 S. Shirazian Membrane Low chemical stability, swelling Membrane process is

 and S. N. phenomenon and poor easy to be operated and

 Ashrafizadeh mechanical and thermal strength. has low energy

 [22] consumption.
 The

 process still has some

 downsides as stated.

 C. Day et al. Joule Temperature change using Limited studies on the

 [25] Thomson different feed inlet temperature effect of pressure drop

 effect corresponding to pressure drop. towards the temperature

 change.

+1